 Things to do in Rosarito Beach

 Both land and sea tours are offered by several locally based companies with trained and knowledgeable guides.
-Deep sea fishing and scuba diving are popular choices in addition to the many hiking, mountain biking, and ATV options.
+Deep-sea fishing and scuba diving are popular choices in addition to the many hiking, mountain biking, and ATV options.

 Visitors can learn to rappel with the Baja Fun Adventures company.
 Guides assist more daring travelers with a 25-foot descent down a rock wall into La Mission Canyon.
 A picturesque hike back to the top allows visitors to view the canyon from several perspectives.
-Enjoy the canyon’s waterfall in the spring and winter months and colorful foliage in the summer and fall.
+Enjoy the canyon’s waterfall in the spring and winter months and colorful foliage in the summer and fall—more Info.

-For an especially unique experience, trek across the beach and wonder through Rosarito Canyon by way of a camelback ride offered by Rosarito Ocean Sports.

-Let the friendly camels show you the sights in this Mexico meets Middle East expedition.
+For an especially unique experience, trek across the beach and wander through Rosarito Canyon through a camelback ride offered by Rosarito Ocean Sports.
+Friendly camels show you the sights in this Mexico meets Middle East expedition.

-Rides can last as little as five minutes for those who simply want to perch atop a camel or as long as two hours for an actual tour of the area.
-Rosarito Ocean Sports also offers kayaking, banana boat rides and trips to see elephant seals and sea lions.
+Rides can last as little as five minutes for those who want to perch atop a camel or as long as two hours for an actual tour of the area.
+Rosarito Ocean Sports also offers kayaking, banana boat rides, and trips to see elephant seals and sea lions.
 Rosarito Ocean Sports Blvd.
 Benito Juárez Rosarito B.C.
 Mexico.
 Website.

 Where to Eat in Rosarito Beach

 Rosarito Beach offers a wide assortment of dining options to suit any budget.
 Try Tacos Baja Jr. just south of Rosarito Beach for great fish tacos at a low price.

 Papas and Beer is a popular choice for visitors who enjoy a lively party atmosphere.
 The venue is a part restaurant, part bar, and part nightclub.
-Papas and Beer are the destination for travelers with a wild side.
+Papas and Beer is the destination for travelers with a wild side.
 Papas and Beer are especially spirited during spring break when college students swarm the dance floor and celebrate their vacation with few inhibitions.
 Coronado 400 22710 Rosarito, Baja California.
 Website.

 Visitors with some extra time and a hankering for lobster may opt to drive the extra 10 miles south of Rosarito Beach to what locals refer to as “Lobster Village.”
 The town of Puerto Nuevo is famous for providing travelers with a lobster feast at an affordable price.
-Most of the restaurants specialize in the coveted crustacean which is traditionally fried but can also be steamed or grilled.
+Most restaurants specialize in the coveted crustacean, which is traditionally fried but can also be steamed or grilled.

 Shopping Rosarito Beach

-A strong artist community is steadily growing offering fine art at prices much lower than the states.
+A strong artist community is steadily growing in Rosarito Beach, offering fine art at prices much lower than the states.
 Several galleries in Rosarito Beach and the neighboring artist town of Popotla provide ample choices for art collectors.
 There are also many little shops selling that cater to tourists and sell just about anything and everything.
 The best shopping can be found along with Boulevard Benito Juarez, which is considered Rosarito’s main street.